carello/ahs/README.md

 #Setup
 The app is using a basic token for the Spark room.
 You'll need to add your own token, roomID and APIC credentials.
 You can find your Spark token by logging into <http://developer.cisocpark.com> and selecting "My Apps" in the upper right hand corner of the page.
 To find your roomID: select Documentation, then "Rooms" from the left hand column and navigate from there.

 Once you have that you'll need to provide Environmental Variables to run ahs1.py and ahs2.py.
 Run ``source ahs_setup`` to provide the following: Spark Token, Spark Room ID, APIC URL, APIC password, APIC user, and Tenant (only for ahs1.py).

+###Docker Setup

+If building a docker container, you'll need to provide an environmental file at container run time: ``--env-file file_name``.
+I've provided and example file for reference.